aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/01-initialization.md

 }
 ```

-We must protect it from being called multiple times by using [OpenZepplin's `initializer` modifier made available through `Initalizable`](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Initializable) and call the internal function `__PluginCloneable_init(IDAO _dao)` available through the `PluginCloneable` base contract to store the `IDAO _dao` reference in the right place.
+We must protect it from being called multiple times by using [OpenZeppelin's `initializer` modifier made available through `Initalizable`](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Initializable) and call the internal function `__PluginCloneable_init(IDAO _dao)` available through the `PluginCloneable` base contract to store the `IDAO _dao` reference in the right place.

 :::caution
 If you forget calling `__PluginCloneable_init(_dao)` inside your `initialize` function, your plugin won't be associated with a DAO and cannot use the DAO's `PermissionManager`.